mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Test the UPS before mounting it

 The UPS was, by far, the most difficult component to mount in the rack.
 I don't understand how people do it.
-It's about half the size and weight of a window air conditioner, but to install it, you need one hand holding it perfectly level and another hand screwing it in.
+It's about half the size of a window air conditioner, but to install it, you need one hand holding it perfectly level and another hand screwing it in.
 I eventually decided it was a two-person job and called my wife in for reinforcements.

-But you don't want to go through all that work and find out like I did, that the UPS is too loud to earn a permanent place in your rack.
+But you don't want to go through all that work and find out like I did that the UPS is too loud to earn a permanent place in your rack.
 Or it could just be a dead device, and you don't want to find that out after you mount it.

 So before you mount your UPS, remember to test it for functionality and noise before you go to the trouble of mounting it.